Semnornis

+Taxonomy

+The phylogenetic relationship between the toucan-barbets and the eight other families in the order Piciformes is shown in the cladogram below.
+The number of species in each family is taken from the list maintained by Frank Gill, Pamela C. Rasmussen and David Donsker on behalf of the International Ornithological Committee (IOC).

 Description

 The Semnornis barbets are fairly large barbets, measuring between 18 and 21 cm.
 The toucan barbet is larger than the prong-billed barbet and considerably heavier.
 They possess large, swollen bills and lack strong sexual dimorphism in their plumage.
 The plumage of the prong-billed barbet is orange-brown, and that of the toucan barbet is more distinctively patterned with black, red, grey and gold.

 Distribution and habitat

 The Semnornis toucan-barbets are found in the Neotropics.
 The prong-billed barbet is restricted to the humid highland forests of Costa Rica and Panama.
 The toucan barbet is found in similar habitats in the western montane forests of Ecuador and Colombia.
 In addition to primary forest they may occupy forest edges and secondary growth.
 Neither species is migratory, and young birds do not appear to disperse very far after fledging; young toucan barbets only disperse 0.5 km.

 Behaviour

 The Semnornithidae are highly social, and may be seen either in small groups of up to five or six individuals, or as singles.
 They are active during the day and are early risers.
 The prong-billed barbet sleeps in communal roosts at night in the non-breeding season.
-As many as 19 birds may roost together in a hole, either a modified nest or the abandoned nest of a woodpecker.
+As many as 19 birds may roost together in a hole, which is either a modified nest or the abandoned nest of a woodpecker.
 During the breeding season pairs roost in their own nests.